harishmohanraj/PMG_Final/about-second-home.md

          <div id="first" class="mb-sm heading heading-primary heading-border heading-bottom-border" style="display:inline-block;">
             <h1>About <strong>MM2H</strong></h1>
          </div>
-         <p>The Malaysia My Second Home Programme offers non Malaysians a <strong class="text-primary">10 year renewable visa</strong> and various other privileges which are explained in this website.
+         <p>Malaysia My Second Home (MM2H) Programme is <strong class="text-primary">promoted by the Government of Malaysia</strong> to allow foreigners who fulfill certain criteria, to stay in Malaysia for as long as possible on a multiple-entry social visit pass.he Social Visit Pass is <strong class="text-primary">initially for a period of ten (10) years</strong>, and is renewable.
 So far some 12,000 people have been approved and it is generating a lot of interest.
 The programme is primarily attracting people who wish to retire in Malaysia or spend extended periods here.
          </p>
          <p>Applicants are <strong class="text-primary">allowed to bring along their dependants</strong> (children below 21 years of age, step children, disabled children, and parents, over 60) under their MM2H visa.
 Older dependent children will have to get a separate visa.</p>
+         <p>The minimum purchase of house price in Penang under MM2H program is <strong class="text-primary">RM1,000,000</strong></p>
          <div id="second" class="mb-sm heading heading-primary heading-border heading-bottom-border" style="display:inline-block;">
             <h1>Why Malaysia  <strong>My Second Home Is So Special?</strong></h1>
          </div>